FevenSeyfu/Countries-color-theme-switcher/README.md

 # Frontend Mentor - REST Countries API with color theme switcher solution

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
-A simple app that fetches countries data from ana api and displays with extended features to filter by region,seach countires by name and theme switcher between dark and light.
+A simple app that fetches countries data from an api and displays with extended features to filter by region,search countires by name and theme switcher between dark and light.

 ## Table of contents